-Local Government plays a major role in tourism and is engaged in tourism in many ways.
+Local Government plays a major role in tourism.
 Councils are actively involved in promoting tourism, providing infrastructure and services to support tourism, but also in managing the impacts of tourism.

-Tourism is an important driver of economic development and employment growth but it also has impacts on communities and the environment that need to be managed.
+Tourism is not only an important driver of economic development and employment growth, but it also has impacts on communities and the environment that need to be managed.

 LGNSW is developing a stronger presence in tourism and giving more attention to tourism management and policy.
-This has resulted in LGNSW staging a successful annual Local Government tourism conference.
-LGNSW has also worked hard to develop networks and partnerships across the tourism and government over several years.
+This has resulted in LGNSW staging a successful annual Local Government Tourism Conference.
+LGNSW has also worked hard to develop networks and partnerships across the tourism and government sectors over several years.

 LGNSW participates in working parties and taskforces with Destination NSW (former Tourism NSW), developing strategies for NSW tourism and improving Local Government engagement.